solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-09-06-AI-Full-Chat-Application/README.md

 ### Required Resources

-You will need several resources to perform this lab.
+Several resources are required to perform this lab.
 These include:

 - Azure Database for PostgreSQL Flexible Server
 - Azure OpenAI enabled subscription